IowaDave/Thermistors/README.md

 Notice that the Beta value given in Table 1 relates to the range of temperatures 25&#8451; to 50&#8451;.

-The graph in Figure 1 illustrates the limitations of using that value of Beta.
+The graph in Figure 1 illustrates the limitations of using those two data points to calculate a value for Beta.

 ![Characteristic Curve Graph](https://github.com/IowaDave/Thermistors/blob/main/images/teamwavelength-log-graph-with-beta.png)<br>
 **Figure 1 A Characteristic Curve Showing Beta 25&#8451;/50&#8451;**<br>